ruchikakumbhar10/Breast-Cancer-Prediction-System-with-Data-Intelligence/README.md

 The Frontend is designed to be simple, intuitive, and accessible for users with no technical background.

-Developed using React.js for dynamic and responsive UI
+Developed using React.js for dynamic and responsive UI.

 Used Axios to securely communicate with backend APIs